-As you'll see in the comments below (since 2010), many users have noted that Mint's customer service isn't the greatest, and that it often has glitches.
+Many users have noted that Mint’s customer service isn’t the greatest and that it often has glitches.
 Both of these things are true, but they seem to be getting better.

 Another older issue that Mint had was doubling transactions.
-One thing I like about it, actually, is that it will actually download transactions that are still pending in your bank account.
+One thing I like about it is that it will download transactions that are still pending in your bank account.
 In other software options, like YNAB, you have to wait until the bank clears the transactions to add them to your budget.
-But with Mint, you can get many transactions same-day.
+But with Mint, you can get many transactions same day.

 However, this means that sometimes when the transaction does clear, it’ll show up double in Mint.
 I find that this is more often the case with transactions like restaurant tabs with a tip.
 Usually, the pending transaction will show up as just the tab, and the tip won’t get added until the transaction clears the next day.
 Sometimes these will show up as two separate transactions in Mint.
 But you just have to toggle the older transaction to hide it from your budgets and transactions, and it’ll go away.

 Finally, many people have complained about Mint’s customer service.
 I’ve found that it’s fairly hit or miss.
 Sometimes you get a quick response from a real person, and sometimes you don’t.
 But any time I’ve gotten a real person via email, the problem has been solved quickly… or, at least, they have let me know that they were having a system-wide issue and were working to fix the problem for all users.